 Accountancy, School of

 Steve Smith joined the Marriott School at Brigham Young University in 2012.
 He was previously on the faculty at the University of Illinois at Urbana-Champaign.
 He received B.S. and M.Acc. degrees in accounting from BYU, as well as M.S. and Ph.D. degrees in management from Cornell University.
 Professor Smith’s research focuses on judgment and decision-making in accounting, with a primary emphasis on management control systems and performance evaluation.
 His research has been published in academic journals such as The Accounting Review, Review of Accounting Studies, and Contemporary Accounting Research.
-He serves on the editorial board of the Journal of Management Accounting Research and as an ad hoc reviewer for a number of other academic publications.
-Professor Smith teaches management accounting courses in the undergraduate and graduate programs at BYU, and has been recognized for excellence in both teaching and research.
-During the 2016-17 academic year Steve took a professional development leave to work as a finance and accounting consultant for Ortho Development, a medical device company in Draper, UT.
+He serves as an ad hoc reviewer for a number of academic publications.
+Professor Smith teaches cost and management accounting courses in the undergraduate and graduate programs at BYU, and has been recognized for excellence in both teaching and research.
+During the 2016-17 academic year he took a professional development leave to work as a finance and accounting consultant for Ortho Development, a medical device company in Draper, UT.
 He and his wife Heather have five children.